dani-t-codes/super-galactic/README.md

 ## Known bugs

-As of 11.23.2020, there is one bug that I am aware of where the earth life expectancy formula stopped printing to the display section of the user interface.
-Data point was printing, but stopped somewhere along the way of adding features to the stylesheet and index pages.
+As of 11.23.2020, there is one bug that I am aware of where the earth life expectancy formula stopped printing to the display section of the user interface and is now returning "undefined" in console.
+Data point was formerly printing appropriately, but stopped somewhere along the way of adding features to the stylesheet and index pages.
+Javascript code was not modified for the affiliated function and tests for the function all still pass.

 ### Legal, or License